 This is the simplest and one of the most effective steps to fix the slow boot time problem in Windows 10.
 Many unnecessary programs including some heavy and cluttered programs run at the boot time of the system making it slow and sometimes crawling.
 To remove these programs, you need to make some tweaks in the Startup programs list to perform smoother and faster boot time.
 To do this, press the Control + Alt + Esc keys to open Task Manager and go to the Startup tab.
 Here you can see the list of programs that run at boot time.
 Disable all those programs that you don’t want and find heavy for the system.
 It is important to understand which programs need to be disabled as it can create hurdles for even a normal startup process.

 Solid State Drive (SSD) offers incredible read/write performance, enhanced endurance and reliability, and efficient power management.
 This is considered one important upgrade to your system to speed up boot time and fix many other problems.
 This is quite expensive in comparison to your normal HDD but it offers a significant performance boost to your system which makes it worth it.
 This change can help you fix slow boot time in Windows 10 significantly.

-You can try these simple steps to fix the slow boot problem in Windows 10 system.
+You can try these simple steps to fix the slow boot problem in the Windows 10 system.
 In other problems, cluttered and unorganized data can occupy your system’s precious storage space affecting its speed and performance.
-This cluttered data includes many unnecessary files like junk, temporary and duplicate files that accumulate on your system over time.
-To deal with duplicate files issue you can clean your device manually or you can choose duplicate file finder tools for Windows 10.
+This cluttered data includes many unnecessary files like junk, temporary, and duplicate files that accumulate on your system over time.
+To deal with duplicate files issues you can clean your device manually or you can choose duplicate file finder tools for Windows 10.
 These effective tools help you clean your device from all duplicate files instantly to recover some precious disk space.
 If all else fails, try a fresh install as a last resort to fix the slow boot problem on your system.